Hillbilly Requests

-Hillbilly Requests (originally Hillbilly Request Time) was an Australian television series, which ran from 1957 to 1958 on Melbourne station GTV-9.
+Hillbilly Requests (originally Hillbilly Request Time) is an Australian television series, which ran from 1957 to 1958 on Melbourne station GTV-9.
 Representing an early effort at music/variety programming by the station, it was hosted by Tom Campbell and each episode featured the Victoria Banjo Club.
-The program had an unusual running time of 25 minutes as opposed to the usual 30 minutes.
+The program had an unusual running time of twenty-five minutes as opposed to the usual thirty minutes.
 Originally aired at 6:30PM, it spent most of its run at 6:15PM, running to 6:40PM, preceded by the Happy Show and followed by the evening newscast with Eric Pearce.
 The archival status of the series is not known.